 Blockchain Commons is proudly a “not-for-profit” social benefit corporation committed to open infrastructure.
 Our goal to create low-cost, best-quality, proven infrastructure that is decentralized, platform-neutral, blockchain-neutral, and vendor-independent.
-Anyone can use or improve our tools, and no one can take away, allowing companies and individuals to bring complete solutions to market while staying focused on what makes their own business or project unique.
+We have a strong commitment to open source and a defensive patent strategy: anyone can use or improve our tools, and no one can take them away, allowing companies and individuals to bring complete solutions to market while staying focused on what makes their own business or project unique.

 Our current projects include: